-Onions contain flavonoids which can help lower the risk of stroke, cardiovascular disease, and Parkinson’s.
-One of the most powerful flavonoid in this vegetable is quercetin.
+Onions contain flavonoids that can help lower the risk of stroke, cardiovascular disease, and Parkinson’s.
+One of the most powerful flavonoids in this vegetable is quercetin.

 It can alleviate the symptoms of bladder infections, reduce blood pressure, and improve prostate health.